 Professor Layton's latest and last brings him, his faithful apprentice Luke, capable assistant Emmy, and newcomer Professor Sycamore on a globe-trotting journey to hunt for a series of mystical eggs left behind by the long-gone Azran civilization.
 However, an organization known as Targent is also after the same thing and will do anything to get what it wants.

-like little prizes as you play along.
+Animated scenes like this are like little prizes as you play along. |

-of locations to journey to this time around.
+There's an incredible amount of locations to journey to this time around. |

 The plot and game progresses through typical Professor Layton fashion.
 You talk to various NPC's, which usually won't part with their piece of information to further progression through the game until you solve a puzzle.
 These puzzles are brain teasers that involve logic puzzles, mathematical equations, and some trickery here and there put inside for good measure.
 Whether you're tasked with lighting up all of a city's streets while following a specific rule where no light of the same color can intersect, or fitting differently shaped squares into a puzzle without overlapping any pieces, the sheer variety and amount of puzzles available are staggering.

-In this puzzle, no two flowers of the same
+In this puzzle, no two flowers of the same color can be touching. |

 Thankfully, you're not thrown to the puzzle wolves in this game.
 As series veterans know, each puzzle houses four hints that can be paid for using hint coins.
 Hint coins are found by investigating the various environments of the game.
 As more hint coins are used on a puzzle, the solution usually presents itself in a much clearer, less abstract way.
 While it's fun to come to a solution on your own, it's not worth frustrating yourself, so using hint coins is a nice compromise between getting some helpful nudging in the right direction and just giving up and looking up the solution online on a walkthrough or something.

-Aw, just hitch a ride with the guy
+Aw, just hitch a ride with the guy in the white van marked "CANDY."
+Problem solved. |

 The longevity of Layton's sixth game is further expanded upon through three side games.
 Nut Roller has you helping a squirrel roll his walnut around a course strewn with obstacles in hopes of reaching the goal.
 Blooms and Shrooms puts a puzzling twist on a green thumb's favorite hobby, gardening.
 Finally, Dress Up is the most involved side game in Azran Legacy.
 It gives Professor Layton and his apprentice a job they've no doubt dreamed about diving into, fashion consulting.
 Through carefully listening through each NPC's very particular tastes, Layton and Luke must come up with an ensemble that adheres to their desires.
 The reason this is the most involved side game is that it requires accumulating an entire wardrobe of clothing pieces, all found by progressing through the story.